 How to estimate drywall sheets

-Measure wall/ceiling area, pick a sheet size, then add waste and round up.
+Measure wall and ceiling area, pick a sheet size, then add waste and round up.

 Step-by-step: drywall math